Josue-JP/Arch-Install/README.md

 - https://www.youtube.com/watch?v=kXqk91R4RwU
 - https://comfy.guide/client/luks/

-If you are going to use the sources listed instead of this tutorial, I encourage you to start with the arch wiki page, but if it is to much for you, then just refer to the two youtube videos(*yes both of them, as one is only for dual boothing without encryption, and the other video is without dual booting but with encryption*).
+If you are going to use the sources listed instead of this tutorial, I encourage you to start with the arch wiki page.
+But if it is to much for you, then just refer to the two youtube videos.
+(*yes both of them, as one is only for dual boothing without encryption, and the other video is without dual booting but with encryption*).
 # Intro
 Firstly, set your keylayout.
 If you have a us keylayout, just copy the following command